juancortez/shpeaustin/README.md

 		javascripts/
 			utils/
-				ajaxUtils.js 	Module that contains all the AJAX requests made from the index.html file libs/				jQuery library
+				ajaxUtils.js 	Module that contains all the AJAX requests made from the index.html file calendar.js  	Module used to create a calendar on the membership page modal.js  		Module used to create a modal on the home and membership page libs/				jQuery library
-				index.js 		The javascript file used for the index.html page stylesheets/
+			*.js 				JavaScript files used on the website, as specified by the title name stylesheets/
 			/less
 				*.less			The CSS pre-processor file that gets convert to .css with gulp /libs 				Bootstrap, FontAwesome, and OwlCarousel
-			*.css 				Styling pages used for all views redis/
+			*.css 				Styling pages used for all views router/
-		redis.js 				File used to cache all data stored in the /metadata folder router/
-		main.js 				Contains all the routes for the SHPE Austin website socket/
+		main.js 				Contains all the routes for the SHPE Austin website services/
-		socket.js 				Contains all web socket code for the SHPE Austin website utils/
+		google_calendar.js 		This script sends an API request to the SHPE Austin Google Calendar and outputs it to metadata/calendar_data.json redis.js 				File that creates a connection to the Redis database and caches data locally using the lib/database.js file slack.js 				Holds a method that listens to requests made by the Slackbot on the SHPE Austin slack channel socket.js 				Contains all web socket code for the SHPE Austin website utils/
-		util.js 				Helper functions used throughout the node.js application. update.sh 				Script used to update the calendar and newsletter data in the metadata folder views/
+		util.js 				Helper functions used throughout the node.js application views/
 		newsletters/ 			These are the newsletters written by the Secretary every month *.html 					The HTML pages for all the routes defined in router/main.js